nengo/nengo-spa/docs/getting-started.rst

 .. code-block:: bash

-   pip install nengo[docs]  # For building docs pip install nengo[tests]  # For running the test suite pip install nengo[all]  # All of the above, including SciPy
+   pip install nengo-spa[docs]  # For building docs pip install nengo-spa[tests]  # For running the test suite pip install nengo-spa[all]  # All of the above, including SciPy

 Examples
 ^^^^^^^^